jjinking/designing-data-intensive/NOTES.md

   - Use multiple servers that are less reliable (cloud), so that entire machines can fail, but it's okay
   - Use software fault-tolerance techniques to recover from machines going down
+  - Enables zero downtime for maintenance and upgrades via rolling updates

 Scalability - reasonable ways to deal with growth in volume and complexity